 7. INTERNAL CONTROLS RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
-FOR ACTIONING Internal control Ensure that the municipality has, as part of its internal control, an Internal Audit Activity CFO Ensure that a Performance Audit Committee has been set Depts Internal control exercised Proof that the Audit Committee performs continuous audits assessing :1) Functionality of the PMS2)ComplianceofthePMSwithSystems3) The extent to which measurements are reliable measures of the municipality's performance against KPIs Depts Ensure that Performance Audit Committee has at least 3 members Depts Ensure majority of Committee members are not involved as councilor or employee of the municipality, with at least 1 member being a PMS expert Depts Performance Audit committee to submit at least 2 Audit reports to Council during the financial year Planning Characteristics of the Performance Audit Committee The Committee must have unrestricted access to records deemed necessary for it to perform its duties; it may also request any relevant person to attend its meetings to provide information considered important/relevant; it may liaise directly with Council/MM or internal and external auditors; it may also investigate any matter it deems necessary for the performance of its audits Depts
+FOR Internal control Ensure that the municipality has, as part of its internal control, an Internal Audit Activity ACTIONING CFO Ensure that a Performance Audit Committee has been set Depts Internal control exercised Proof that the Audit Committee performs continuous audits assessing: 1) Functionality of the PMS Compliance of the PMS with Systems Act 3) The extent to which measurements are reliable measures of the municipality's performance against KPIs Depts Ensure that Performance Audit Committee has at least 3 members Depts Ensure majority of Committee members are not involved as councilor or employee of the municipality, with at least 1 member being a PMS expert Depts Performance Audit committee to submit at least 2 Audit reports to Council during the financial year Planning Characteristics of the Performance Audit Committee The Committee must have unrestricted access to records deemed necessary for it to perform its duties; it may also request any relevant person to attend its meetings to provide information considered important/relevant; it may liaise directly with Council/MM or internal and external auditors; it may also investigate any matter it deems necessary for the performance of its audits Depts

-6.3.2 Previous Years Performance (2022/2023)
+6.3.2 Previous Years Performance (2024/2025)

-Out of a total of 104 Key Performance indictors set for the municipality, the Zululand District Municipality managed to achieve 95 key performance indicators and 9 KPIs were not achieved.
+Out of a total of 22 Key Performance indictors set as Top Layer for the municipality, the Zululand District Municipality managed to achieve 18 key performance indicators and 4 KPIs were not achieved.
 The table below shows overall the targets achieved and not achieved.

-KPA КРА No. of No. of No. of Trend No. Targets Targets Targets not achieved achieved 1 Basic Service Delivery and Infrastructure 10 9 1 improved 2 Municipal Transformation and Organizational Development 9 7 2 improved 3 Municipal Financial Viability and Management 24 21 3 improved 4 Good Governance and Public participation 11 10 1 improved 5 Local Economic Development 50 48 2 improved Total 104 95 9
+KPA KPA No. of No. of No. of Trend

+No. Targets Targets Targets not

+achieved achieved

+1 Basic Service Delivery and 4 4 0 Improved

+Infrastructure

+2 Municipal Transformation and 2 2 0 Improved

+Organizational Development

+3 Municipal Financial Viability and 5 4 1 Declined

+Management

+4 Good Governance and Public 4 2 2 Declined

+participation

+5 Local Economic Development 6 6 0 Improved

+6 Cross cutting interventions 1 0 1 New

+Total 22 18 4